 “A big part of diversity for me is fostering a culture of inclusiveness at the University, making Pitt a place that’s attractive to be, where you encounter a mix of new ideas, outlooks, and people that reflects the global reality. . ."
 To do that, it is “important to have an inclusive and accessible American society.”

 The University of Pittsburgh embraces the "different-abilities" of it's students, faculty and staff.
 Through University and Community Resources we will create a environment that appreciates everyone's ability and contribution to the community.

-View a list of Community Resources outside of Pitt to help with Individuals with disabilities.
+View a list of community resources outside of Pitt to support individuals with disabilities.

 Disability Etiquette Guide